aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Cactus.md

 ## Logic sequence

 - [GetSingleTarget](../../Actors%20states/Targetting/GetRandomAvaliablePlayer.md#getsingletarget) called
+- Camera moves to look near `playerdata[playertargetID]`, but zoomed in
 - [MoveTowards](../../../Entities/EntityControl/EntityControl%20Methods.md#movetowards) `playerdata[playertargetID]` + 3.5 in x with 2.0 multiplier using the current animstate for start and stop
 - Yield all frames until `forcemove` is done
 - `Charge7` sound plays